Mahyar426/Communications-Systems-MATLAB-simulation-suite/README.md

 ### ⚡ Module 2 — Hard vs. Soft Decoding & Synchronisation
 **Files:** `A2/EX1.m`, `A2/EX2.m`, `A2/EX3.m`

-Side-by-side analytical and simulated comparison of **hard-decision** and **soft-decision** decoding.
-Derived the union bound and asymptotic bound on codeword error rate for soft decoding and showed the 2–3 dB gain over hard decoding empirically.
+Side-by-side analytical and simulated comparison of **hard-decision** vs. **soft-decision** decoding.
+Derived the union bound and asymptotic bound on codeword error rate for soft decoding and demonstrated the 2–3 dB gain over hard decoding empirically.

 Key concepts implemented:
 - Maximum Likelihood hard decoding with syndrome lookup table